Once in a very long while, we are graced with the presence of someone whose beauty is entirely not of this world.

 This was the first time in Jasmine’s life that she felt such an undeniable sense of determination to manifest her soul’s desires, so much so that when she embarked on her numerous business trips to China that summer, she hired a tailor and went to the fabric market each day between meetings and eventually re-created the iconic sleep mask, earplugs and black dress featured in Breakfast at Tiffany’s.
 Although the journey began with the simple intent to create these items she wanted for herself, Jasmine felt compelled to put these items on Etsy, and the rest of the Utopiat story began to unfold from there.

 Photo by Utopiat.
 All rights reserved.

 Jasmine spent the subsequent four years navigating a chaotic industry that was largely unknown to her, one ruled by trend-based consumption.
-In her attempt to realize her identity as a brand, she unwittingly got pulled into the depths of the fast fashion realm, which she deeply disconnected with.
-During this period, the brand carried over 1000 fast-fashion, mass-produced products.
+In her attempt to survive in the highly competitive e commerce industry, she unwittingly got pulled into the depths of the fast fashion realm, which she deeply disconnected with.
+During this period, the brand derailed from its original path and carried over 1000 fast-fashion, mass-produced products.
 Sadly, the Audrey collection got buried beneath the glitz of the other product offerings and didn’t get the attention or nurture it deserved.

 Audrey, the fairy godmother

 The next chapter began in 2015, after Jasmine went on an intense spiritual awakening journey to the Peruvian Amazon.
 Suddenly and without any foreseeable backup plan, Jasmine made the radical decision to stop the brand’s ever-worsening descent into the fast-fashion realm, just as the company finally entered a respectable profit point.